Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Methodology

 Any vector $R$ constructed according to Eq.~(\ref{b_construct}) is fed into the DeepONet as input, yielding a predicted output vector $NN(R)$.
 The loss function is defined as

 where $N$ represents the total number of grid points.
-The random mini-batch~\cite{wandel2022spline} method is employed, with 1000 iterations each epoch, and the training process is run for a total of 1000 epochs.
+The random mini-batch~\cite{wandel2022spline} method is employed with a $batchsize$~($bs$) of 8, comprising 1000 iterations per epoch for a total of 1000 epochs.
 The neural network parameters are optimized using the Adam optimizer enhanced with Sharpness-Aware Minimization (SAM)~\cite{foret2020SAM}.
 The learning rate~($lr$) follows a cosine decay schedule with an initial value of 0.0002, and the perturbation radius in SAM is set to 0.0002~\cite{bai2024DON}.
 In all cases, the training dataset contains $54{,}000$ samples.